 I have always noticed a lack of exposure of South Indian Cuisines to international audiences.
 Whenever I refer the term “Indian Food”, most of my non-Indian friends, connect Indian cuisine to Naan, Dhal, Chicken Tikka Masala and Chai.
 Yeah! they are really yummy foods of the North and I am not here to deny that.
 I do love them and I cook them quite often in my kitchen.
 I have been pondering for days together to start a separate label for the dishes from South India but something or the other work kept coming along my way.
 I have decided to create it today.
-The Deccan Plateau is a large plateau in India, comprising of southern part of the country.
-I would be sharing the dishes from Tamil nadu, Kerala, Karnataka and Andhra Pradesh in this kitchen.
+The Deccan Plateau is a large plateau in India, comprising of the southern part of the country.
+I would be sharing the dishes from Tamil Nadu, Kerala, Karnataka and Andhra Pradesh in this kitchen.
 Hence the name “Deccan Kitchen”.

-I would be sharing information about my native state today – Tamil Nadu, situated in the southern most part of India.
+I would be sharing information about my native state today – Tamil Nadu, situated in the southernmost part of India.
 It’s a beautiful State with warm people, vibrant culture and mouth-watering cuisines.
 It has a variety of both vegetarian and non-vegetarian delicacies.
-Everyone’s door is open to guests and the word “hospitality” is synonym for Tamil Nadu.
+Everyone’s door is open to guests and the word “hospitality” is a synonym for Tamil Nadu.
 Rice and lentils are an important part of Tamil cuisine.

 The post for today is “Paruppu Usili”, traditionally they are made with beans but today I am with asparagus.

 This dish is may combining cooked asparagus with cooked dhal (lentils).
 Two varieties of dhal are used here : Channa dhal and Toor dhal in equal proportion.
 These dhals can be bought from any Indian Grocery shops.

 Here is a straight forward recipe to make it in a easy and no-hassle way.